iotaledger/inx-participation/documentation/docs/welcome.md

 ## Configuration

-The participation extension is configured by default to connect to your HORNET instance.
+The participation extension connects to the local Hornet instance by default.

 You can find all the configuration options in the [configuration section](configuration.md).